Kodarma

 Kodarma (also spelled as Koderma) is a city and a notified area in the Koderma subdivision of the Koderma district in the Indian state of Jharkhand.
+It is also the administrative headquarter of Koderma district.

 Demographics

-As per 2011 Census of India, Kodarma Nagar Parishad had a total population of 24,633 of which 12,941 were males and 11,692 females.
-Scheduled Castes numbered 1,691 and Scheduled Tribes numbered 153.
+As per the 2011 Census of India, Kodarma Nagar Parishad had a total population of 24,633, of which 12,941 were males and 11,692 females.
+Scheduled Castes numbered 1,691, and Scheduled Tribes numbered 153.